Summer Programs 2026

 Our annual Suzuki camps are a highlight of the summer for Suzuki families, and we are pleased to offer unique opportunities for students and parents to be immersed in a nurturing, musical environment.
 Our day camps take place in our spacious facility, which is surrounded by beautiful parks, playgrounds and a public pool.

-Open to all Suzuki trained students in violin, viola and piano.
+Open to all Suzuki trained students in violin and viola.

 Students will be taught by highly trained Suzuki teachers.
 There will be noon-hour concerts and activities.
 Group and enrichment classes will be presented in concert Sunday afternoon.